chromiumembedded/cef/cef1/tools/distrib/mac/README.txt

 * Other resources
     Resources/chrome.pak
     Resources/devtools_resources.pak
-    Resources/*.png
-    Resources/*.tiff
-  Note: The devtools_resources.pak file contains WebKit inspector resources and is optional.
-All other resources are required.
+  Note: Contains WebKit image and inspector resources.
 Pack file loading can be disabled completely using CefSettings.pack_loading_disabled.
 The resources directory path can be customized using CefSettings.resources_dir_path.

-Optional components:

 * FFmpeg audio and video support ffmpegsumo.so